ltj/itu-bads/spanning/spanning-README.txt

 * Assignment: SpanningUSA
 ** Student info:
-   - Group name:
+   - Group name: Algorythms/LordoftheCode
-   - Name1:
+   - Name1: Lars Toft Jacobsen
-   - Email1:
+   - Email1: latj@itu.dk
-   - Name2:
+   - Name2: Alexander Kirk Jørgensen
-   - Email2:
+   - Email2: akir@itu.dk
-   - Compiler:
+   - Compiler: javac 1.6.0_31
-   - Text editor / IDE:
+   - Text editor / IDE: TextMate

 ** Assignment info:
    Mark one of the following boxes with an X

-   [ ] Yes, to the best of our knowledge, everything works as it
+   [X] Yes, to the best of our knowledge, everything works as it
        should.
 In particular, it returns 16598